techshashank80/openweather-java-testng/README.md

 Use IntelliJ or Eclipse then import this project as maven project.

-Go to terminal and run:
+Go to this directory 'Java-Api-Framework' in terminal and run:

 ```
 mvn clean test